TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **PivotTables** 📊:
   - Dynamic summarization of large datasets for trends and pattern analysis.
-  - Grouping features to organize data by time (e.g., hours, days, months).
+  - Grouping features to organize data by time ( hours, days, months).

 - **Charts** 📈:
   - Bar Charts to visualize sales trends by hour, day, and size.